-A small hint about borders: We don't mind the usage of borders, as long as they are not too strong, do not distract or disturb and fit to the image.
-The lowest resolution we accept is 500x500 px and borders do not count here
+A small hint about borders: We don't mind the usage of borders and frames, as long as they are not too strong, do not distract or disturb and fit to the image.
+The lowest resolution we accept is 600 x 600 px (0.36 MP) and borders or frames do not count here

 !
-That means, the photo itself must have at least 500 pixels in width and/or length, without the border frame.
-We differ between weather/scapes and weather/nature.
+That means, the photo itself must have at least 600 pixels in width and length, without the border/frame.

 Now, let's go into the details:Featured:

 The Featured folder is only for contest winners, admin features and generous donators.
-It's not open for submissions from regular members.Abstract & Surreal:
+It's not open for submissions by regular members.Abstract & Surreal:

 Like dA says: "Abstract photographs seek to obscure the actual subject, while surreal photographs place the subject in an other-worldly context."
 So, abstract photographs are mostly photos of objects and structures of which you often can't tell exactly what it actually is or uncommon angles and perspectives.
 Surreal photography often plays with the light and/or apparently metaphysical motives.
 Abstraction or surreality is not given through photo manipulation!
 Those are NOT

-On animal shots with plants is normally the animal the focused part, so they also go to the Animals folder.Examples: Architecture:
+On animal photos including plants is usually the animal the focused part, so they also go to the Animals folder.Examples:

 Images with a well thought-out and well executed concept, with a clear message/statement.
 Light paintings do also belong here.
 NO

-classic portraits, still life, abstract, surreal, horror & macabre shots.
-AND NO PHOTO MANIPULATIONS!Examples: Darkroom:
+classic portraits, still life, abstract, surreal, horror & macabre or darkroom shots.
+AND NO PHOTO MANIPULATIONS!Examples:

 Analogue film photography, film scans, negative scans, self-processed photo works, photograms, panoramas, high dynamic range shots, infrared images (also the ones produced in camera or with the help of filters) and mixed processes.
-Digital overlays (e.g. textures used on photos) do also belong here.
+Digital overlays (e.g. textures used on photos or digitally made double exposures) do also belong here.
 Diptychs basically go to the regular folders, apart from the mentioned processes and if the two photos show different motives, then it fits to the Photomanipulation folder.
 Multi- and double-exposure photos (whether produced in film camera or by software) do all belong here.
-By the way, modifying your colour photographs to monochrome (black and white, greyscale, sepia, etc.) ones does not turn them into darkroom works.Examples: Horror & Macabre:
+By the way, modifying your colour photographs to monochrome (black and white, greyscale, sepia, etc.) ones does not turn them into darkroom works.Examples:

 A more journalistic folder.
-(Music) concerts, other stage productions (including shows, theatre, musical, opera etc.), festivities and festivals, weddings, but also political events like demonstrations and public gatherings and sport performances.
-Only journalistically or artistically valuable works will be fine, no (drunk) party shots or family feasts.Examples: Fashion & Cosplay:ONLY
+(Music) concerts, other stage productions (including shows, theatre, musical, opera etc.), festivities and festivals, exhibitions, conferences, anniversaries, weddings, but also political events like demonstrations and public gatherings and sport performances.
+Only journalistically or artistically valuable works will be fine, no (drunk) party shots or family feasts.Examples:

 Basically only pictures taken with a special macro lens, no (zoomed-in) close-ups

 This is not just the “rest”.
 Only photos which really do not fit into the other categories go here.
 Fireworks (if you can't see the actual event) and small things in no particular context (no still life, no conceptual shots) belong here.
-Check the folder to see what I mean.
+Check the folder to see what we mean.
 Just very few images are accepted here.
 This is not a folder especially for monochrome images!
-They basically belong into the regular folders.Examples: Nature:NO land/water/sky/mountain/whatever SCAPES!
+They basically belong into the regular folders.Examples: